Julius L. Chambers: Politics

 Chambers supported former North Carolina Senator John Edwards in the 2008 presidential election.

 Personal life

 Chambers was married to Vivian Giles Chambers and had two children, Derrick and Judy, and three grandchildren.
 He was a member of Alpha Phi Alpha fraternity, of which he was initiated as an undergrad into the Gamma Beta chapter.
 His wife, Vivian, died in 2012.
 Chambers died on August 2, 2013, at the age of 76, after months of bad health.
 He was survived by two children, three grandchildren and a brother.

-Julius Chambers Highway
+Legacy

 A 4 mile section of Interstate 85 in Charlotte, from Interstate 77 (Exit 38) to U.S. Highway 29 (Exit 42), was dedicated as the Julius Chambers Highway in 2018.

-Julius L. Chambers High School

 The former Zebulon B. Vance High School in Charlotte, whose namesake was a former lawyer, politician, and Confederate officer in the Civil War, was renamed to Julius L. Chambers High School in 2020.
+A quote by Galloway is inscribed on a wall at North Carolina Freedom Park, which opened in 2023.